 Why am I credited for translations when I only reviewed someone else's contribution?

 When reviewing translations, you must be careful to select the suggestion and not copy/paste it into the "New translation" box, otherwise Launchpad may consider the contribution is yours.

 Also, if you change even a tiny bit from the translation (like correcting a small type), it will be considered a new suggestion and credited to you.

 As an alternative to Launchpad, translations may also be done in directly in the source code, considering the translation files as regular source code files.
 The result of a translator's work is essentially a regular patch, which may only be published according to the specific permissions allowed on each project code.
 To the contrary, when using Launchpad any validated translation is directly committed by Launchpad in the official branches, without any further delay.

-You can edit the .po files directly using a PO editor such as POEdit, or instead update the translations directly within OpenERP and replace the existing .po by exporting updated ones using OpenERP's translation export wizard.
+The you can start editing the .po files directly using a PO editor such as POEdit, or instead update the translations directly within OpenERP, and replace the existing .po by exporting updated ones using OpenERP's translation export wizard.